cqpancoast/solaria/README.md

-# solaria
+# Solaria
-An API for making Choose Your Own Adventure games.
+An API for making interactive fiction.